Mental Health Facilities Longmont, CO

 Devereux Advanced Behavioral Health Devereux Cleo Wallace - 19.5 miles from Longmont, CO

 Devereux Advanced Behavioral Health Devereux Cleo Wallace is a mental health facility in Broomfield, CO, located at 8405 Church Ranch Boulevard, in the 80021 zip code.
-Devereux Advanced Behavioral Health Devereux Cleo Wallace provides outpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-Devereux Advanced Behavioral Health Devereux Cleo Wallace provides dialectical behavior therapy, activity therapy and group therapy to young adults, adults and children / adolescents.
-Devereux Advanced Behavioral Health Devereux Cleo Wallace also supports transitional age young adults, people requiring dual diagnosis treatment and people with trauma.
-Some other services available at Devereux Advanced Behavioral Health Devereux Cleo Wallace include education services, vocational rehabilitation services and psychosocial rehabilitation services.
+Devereux Advanced Behavioral Health Devereux Cleo Wallace provides partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
+Devereux Advanced Behavioral Health Devereux Cleo Wallace provides trauma therapy, dialectical behavior therapy and cognitive behavioral therapy to children / adolescents, adults and young adults.
+Devereux Advanced Behavioral Health Devereux Cleo Wallace also supports people with PTSD, people requiring dual diagnosis treatment and people with serious mental illness.
+Some other services available at Devereux Advanced Behavioral Health Devereux Cleo Wallace include vocational rehabilitation services, supported employment and suicide prevention services.

 Community Reach Center Brighton Office - 20.3 miles from Longmont, CO

 Community Reach Center Brighton Office is one of mental health facilities in Brighton, Colorado, located at 1850 East Egbert Street, 80601 zip code.
 Community Reach Center Brighton Office provides outpatient treatment and telemedicine/telehealth.
-Community Reach Center Brighton Office provides dialectical behavior therapy, couples/family therapy and group therapy to seniors 65 or older, young adults and adults.
+Community Reach Center Brighton Office provides dialectical behavior therapy, trauma therapy and activity therapy to seniors 65 or older, adults and children / adolescents.
 Community Reach Center Brighton Office also supports people with trauma.
-Additional services provided at Community Reach Center Brighton Office include court-ordered outpatient treatment, psychosocial rehabilitation services and supported housing.
+Additional services provided at Community Reach Center Brighton Office include mentoring/peer support/consumer-run services, vocational rehabilitation services and family psychoeducation.

 Community Reach Center - 21.9 miles from Longmont, CO

 Community Reach Center is a mental health clinic in Denver, CO, located at 8931 Huron Street, 80260 zip code area.
 Community Reach Center provides outpatient treatment and telemedicine/telehealth.
-Community Reach Center offers trauma therapy, psychotropic medication and couples/family therapy to seniors 65 or older, adults and young adults.
+Community Reach Center offers individual psychotherapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to seniors 65 or older, children / adolescents and adults.
 Community Reach Center also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services offered at Community Reach Center include case management, vocational rehabilitation services and suicide prevention services.
+Additional services offered at Community Reach Center include family psychoeducation, case management and mentoring/peer support/consumer-run services.

 Frequently Asked Questions About Mental Health Treatment in Longmont, CO